Oleksandr Usyk recovers to floor and knock out Daniel Dubois in unified heavyweight title fight | 'Tyson Fury next!'

 But the fight ignited in the fifth round when Dubois cleaved a right into Usyk's beltline.

 Usyk went down from a shot that the referee ruled an accidental low blow.
-He was given the full five minutes to recover but looked in clear discomfort.
+He was given the full five minutes to take to recover but looked in clear discomfort.

 Dubois might have been denied a knockdown but on resumption he continued that onslaught, ferociously attacking Usyk's body.